gayverjr/opencap/dox/input.md

 A quadratic potential which uniformly wraps around the system at a specified cutoff radius.
-The edges between between Voronoi cells are smoothed out to make the potential more amenable to numerical integration.
+The edges between between Voronoi cells are smoothed out to make the potential more amenable to numerical integration[1].
 Functional form:

 \f$ W(\vec{r}) = 0,\f$  \f$r_{WA} \leq r_{cut} \f$